Brent above $100 on Fed stimulus hopes, euro zone optimism

 Across the Atlantic, Germany and European Union officials were urgently exploring ways to rescue Spain's debt-stricken banks.
 Spain, the euro zone's fourth-biggest economy, said it was effectively losing access to credit markets due to prohibitive borrowing costs and appealed to European partners to help revive its banks.

-Oil is also supported by lingering worries about supply disruption from the Middle East over Iran's nuclear program.
-The Islamic Republic questioned world powers' readiness for negotiations over its program and accused the U.N. watchdog of behaving like a Western-manipulated intelligence agency, keeping up its sparring ahead of talks in Moscow.
+Oil is also supported by lingering worries about supply disruption from the Middle East over Iran's nuclear programme.
+The Islamic Republic questioned world powers' readiness for negotiations over its programme and accused the U.N. watchdog of behaving like a Western-manipulated intelligence agency, keeping up its sparring ahead of talks in Moscow.

 "Iran could provide the upward pressure on oil prices and the downturn would weaken prices," energy strategist Daniel Yergin, chairman of IHS CERA, told Reuters.
 "We have seen tremendous volatility as the oil market waits for central bankers to come back to the rescue."